 Verifying Domain ownership on ZohoMail:

 Click on “Proceed to verify domain ownership” and you will be taken to the page to verify domain ownership.
 They have three options for now “CNAME, TXT and HTML file upload“.
 HTML method is the simplest as you just need to download and upload a file to your root-server.
-More over, HTML verification is the fastest.
+Moreover, HTML verification is the fastest.

-You can use cPanel FTP manager or use FileZilla on desktop to connect to your web-server.
+You can use cPanel FTP manager or use FileZilla on the desktop to connect to your web-server.
 Here is a guide to learn using FileZilla FTP.
 Once you have verified your domain using any of the three methods, you will get a success message like below and you need to continue with business email setup.

 Update MX record to complete Zoho business Email setup:

-One important step which you need to do to enable your business email, is by updating the MX record.
+One important step which you need to do to enable your business email is by updating the MX record.
 Click on Change MX record and it will show you what MX record you need to use to enable it on your website.
-In this case my above site is hosted on Hostgator, so I will simple login to my Hostgator cPanel, click on MX entry under mail section and select domain name on the next page.
+In this case my above site is hosted on Hostgator, so I will simply login to my Hostgator cPanel, click on MX entry under mail section and select domain name on the next page.
 Now all you need to do is to add the MX record shown on the Zoho domain email configuration page.

 After Google apps retired their free Google apps account, I was always in constant search for something which is as good as Google apps, and Zohomail fit perfectly into the category.
 I’m not covering their pro plans but you can see their pro plan features over here.

 If you are an existing Google apps user, Pricing is another factor which will make you prefer ZohoMail over Google apps.
-You can migrate your existing Google apps account and mails to them using their migration tool and a help guide can be found here.
+You can migrate your existing Google Apps account and mails to them using their migration tool and a help guide can be found here.
 To access your email simply login to mail.zoho.com.

 You can try rest of the features by creating your own free or paid Zohomail account and I bet you won’t be disappointed.
 If you are using any other service to get free business email address, do let me know via comments.
-Don’t forget to share this guide with others on Facebook and Google plus.
+Don’t forget to share this guide with others on Facebook and LinkedIn.